 Although some archaeological finds in the region show that life dates back to ancient times, the Roman Empire‘s prohibition of Christianity made the region even more attractive to people.
 The Christians fleeing the persecution of the Romans began to settle in rock caverns and tunnels.
 The first religious structures in the region emerged in this way.

 Goreme maintained its religious function throughout the Middle Ages as well.
 Indeed, we know that most of the religious structures in the region were built between the 11th and 13th centuries.
 This is because the monk’s life became popular during the Byzantine Empire.
-Many people who wanted to live ascetic life by devoting themselves to Christianity have migrated here and joined the monasteries.
+Many people who wanted to live an ascetic life by devoting themselves to Christianity have migrated here and joined the monasteries.

 Famous Saints of Ancient Anatolia